Veterans AssistanceServing those who have served.

 - 90 days active service

-Gulf War (August 2, 1990 – through a future date to be set by law or Presidential Proclamation)
+- Gulf War (August 2nd, 1990 – through a future date to be set by law, or Presidental Proclaimation)

-and that requires them to need assistance with at least two Activities of Daily
+Medical condition(s) that prevents veterans or surviving spouse from earning a living, and that requires them to need assistance with at least two activities of daily living.
+(Bathing, dressing, grooming, etc.)

 Monthly medical expenses exceed monthly income.